 The University of Cambridge is inviting prospective graduate students to apply for Smuts Cambridge Scholarship.
-The funding partner is Smut Memorial Fund.
+The funding partner is the Smut Memorial Fund.

 The aim of The grants is to help talented students who need aids to achieve their desired future.